compiled by Christopher Flaherty from various sources

 e.
 Why did you put this FAQ together?

-There seemed to be a calling for one, and no one else was posting a Dr Pepper FAQ in the newsgroups (or at least not in alt.fan.dr-pepper), so I figured I'd give it a shot.
-I must be doing something right because this FAQ was cited as a reference in the June 10, 1999, edition of the Straight Dope Online, in an
+There seemed to be a calling for one, and no one else was posting an extensive Dr Pepper FAQ on the Internet (or at least not in alt.fan.dr-pepper, where this FAQ originated), so I figured I'd give it a shot.
+I must be doing something right because this FAQ was cited as a reference in the June 10, 1999, edition of the Straight Dope on the web, in an article so generously cribbed from the FAQ that they might as well have asked me to write the thing myself.
+Example:

-My sentence: "The most famous (or is that infamous?) imitation, Mr. Pibb, is Coca-Cola's unsuccessful effort to drive the good Dr out of the market."Coincidence?
+My sentence: "The most famous (or is that infamous?) imitation, Mr. Pibb, is Coca-Cola's unsuccessful effort to drive the good Dr out of the market."

 Their sentence: "Mr. Pibb is Coca Cola's unsuccessful effort to drive the good Dr out of the market."

 Judge for yourself at http://www.straightdope.com/mailbag/mdrpepper.html.
-Anyway, the other thing I can't figure out is why they supplied a link to a mirror site of the FAQ (and an old mirror site at that--version 2.02), and not a direct link to the HTML version of the FAQ itself--especially when there was information in the article which had to have come from the most recent version at the time (2.06).
+Anyway, the other thing I can't figure out is why they supplied a link to a (now defunct) mirror site of the FAQ (and an old mirror site at that--version 2.02), and not a direct link to the HTML version of the FAQ itself--especially when there was information in the article which had to have come from the most recent version at the time (2.06).
 Oh well.
 At least now everyone will know where to go for the very latest info: right here of course.
 "Get a life," indeed.

 The FAQ was also named a "Site du Jour of the Day" on October 5, 2001.
-You can view the citation at http://members.tripod.com/~SdJotD/2001/0110.htm and thank the reviewer while you're at it.
+You can still view the citation at http://members.tripod.com/~SdJotD/2001/0110.htm and thank the reviewer while you're at it.

 The FAQ may not have been cited by name, but I certainly was, in an article on August 21, 2001, in the Austin Chronicle titled "Dr Pepper, Texas," written by David Lynch (no, I’m pretty sure it wasn’t that David Lynch).
 You can read it yourself here if you don’t have a back issue handy.